Research In Action

 One of the hats I wear at CHOP is the Chair of the Safe Kids Southeastern Pennsylvania Coalition.
 In 2013, the Coalition received a grant of $40,000 from Safe Kids Worldwide and FedEx to administer the Safe Kids School Zone Project, designed to make engineering modifications to an intersection in Philadelphia to make it safer for child pedestrians.
 Pedestrian safety is an important concern in Philadelphia, where these fatalities account for 32 percent of all traffic-related deaths.
-Without a comprehensive, city-wide initiative to tackle traffic fatalities (such as Vision Zero in New York City), projects like this that target particularly dangerous intersections are incredibly important.
+Without a comprehensive, city-wide initiative to tackle traffic fatalities (such as NYC's Vision Zero), projects like this that target particularly dangerous intersections are incredibly important.

 An integral part of this project was the opportunity to create a task force of community members who can enact change at the grassroots level.
 Partners on the task force include but are not limited to engineers from PennDOT and the Streets Department in the City of Philadelphia and many community groups.
 A two-day meeting convened in January 2014 where the intersection was examined and a plan was produced to improve its safety.
 One of the most exciting moments in selecting community partners was visiting Philadelphia City Hall to meet Janie Blackwell, City Councilwoman in our target community.
 This meeting strengthened my desire to make a difference in our West Philadelphia community and reminded me why I love to come to work every day.